-First-time buying a home in South Africa
+First-time Home buyers in South Africa

-At the same time, you can buy a home with confidence if you are still single and have sufficiently high income.
+At the same time, you can buy a home with confidence if you are still single and have a sufficiently high income.

 There are many financial aspects to take care of before you can buy a home in South Africa.
 You have to know where you stand financially and what home loan options are available to you.